Join us for this event in-person or online!

 About Capilano Universe Lecture Series

-Capilano Universe is a series that began 15 years ago.
-Volunteer faculty connect with the community over topics of interest, so that the vast universe of knowledge housed by the University can expand beyond campus boundaries.
+This presentation delves into the rich culinary heritage of Gaza and the reality of its food insecurity between 2005 and 2023.
+Using research from fact-checked sources, it will trace the history of fishing, agriculture, food trade, artisanship, and access in the Gaza strip.
+It is part of the Capilano Universe Lecture Series, which began 15 years ago to connect expert faculty from Capilano University with the community over topics of interest.
 Every spring, a series of talks is put together in collaboration with nearby public libraries — this year, the series brings on board libraries from the Sea to Sky region, in both Squamish and Whistler.

 For general inquiries, please contact the organizer at capilanouniverse@capilanou.ca.